rickys93/superhero-app/instructions/README.md

 The client consists of a React app with five distinct pages:

 - A "homepage", which introduces the site
-- A "snacks" page, which lists all the snacks and allows users to filter snacks in various ways as well as delete any snacks
+- A "superheros" page, which lists all the superheros and allows users to filter superheros in various ways as well as delete any superheros
-- A "snack" page, accessible from the "snacks" page, which displays an individual snack
+- A "superhero" page, accessible from the "superheros" page, which displays an individual superhero
-- A "best snack" page, which displays the current most highly-voted snack
+- A "best superhero" page, which displays the current most highly-voted superhero
-- An "add a snack" page, which allows users to create a new snack by adding a snack name and description as well as categorising them as 'healthy' or 'vegetarian'
+- An "add a superhero" page, which allows users to create a new superhero by adding a superhero name and description as well as categorising them as 'healthy' or 'vegetarian'
 - A "not found" page, which is displayed when a user attempts to visit a page that does not exist

 When the "not found" page is displayed, users should see a short message and a link that leads back to the homepage.